 - Preference is also given to organizations using matching funds or partial funding from their organization, an outside organization or foundation, i.e., leverages its resources.

 - Preference will be given to those organizations that comply with grant guidelines, reporting requirements and achieve positive outcomes.

 - The grant cycle is July 1 to June 30.

 THE AL HERMAN ANNUAL GRANT TO PROVIDE FOOD RELIEF FOR THE JEWISH NEEDY

-CFJS designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home and past member of the CFJS Board.
+CFJS designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home as well as a past member of the CFJS Board.
 In the event that none of the grant requests address food relief for the Jewish needy, the Board will, at its discretion, designate an alternate grant in memory of Al Herman.

 THE AUDREY AND JEROME MADANS AWARD

 CFJS designates a grant(s) from the Charlotte, NC area annually to be awarded from a special endowment fund created by the Madans family after the passing of long standing board member Jerome Madans.

 NO GRANTS ARE MADE TO INDIVIDUALS FOR ANY PURPOSE.